isovector/draconian-results/pho.md

 PHO order on restaurants, pubs and bars
 ------------------------------------------------------------

+This content is a summary of the [PHO order --- Food and Liquor Serving Premises (PDF,
+613KB)] document.
+It is not legal advice and does not provide an interpretation of the law.
+In the event of any conflict or difference between this webpage and the order, the order is correct and legal and must be followed.

 Businesses will transition from a COVID-19 Safety Plan to a communicable disease plan.